 For instance, in most government sectors, there are clearly defined roles for everyone, and if one person leaves the organization, there are clear rules on who will replace them.

 The most prominent example of this is countries with a presidential system of government.
-If the president leaves office or dies before the end of their term, the Vice president steps in to fill the void.
+If the president leaves office or dies before the end of their term, the Vice President steps in to fill the void.

 Rules and procedures can seem tedious, but they diminish the chances of favoritism and bias.
 Bureaucratic leadership, for all its faults, ensures fair treatment for everyone, unlike other leadership styles.